MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -SpoAipIntegrationEnabled
-Enable built-in labeling for supported Office files in SharePoint and OneDrive so that users can apply your sensitivity labels in Office for the web.
-When this feature is enabled, users will see the Sensitivity button on the ribbon so they can apply labels, and see any applied label name on the status bar.
-Until you enable this feature, these services can't process encrypted files, which means that coauthoring, eDiscovery, Microsoft Purview data loss prevention, search, and other collaborative features won't work for these files.
+The SpoAipIntegrationEnabled parameter enables or disables built-in labeling for supported Office files in SharePoint and OneDrive.
+Valid values are:

+- $true: Users can apply your sensitivity labels in Office for the web.
+Users see the Sensitivity button on the ribbon so they can apply labels, and they see the name of any applied label on the status bar.
+- $false: Users can't apply your sensitivity labels in Office for the web.
+These services can't process encrypted files, which means that coauthoring, eDiscovery, Microsoft Purview data loss prevention, search, and other collaborative features don't work for these files.

 ```yaml
 Type: Boolean